unrealwork/atsd-use-cases/integrations/docker/README.md

 ![](./images/docker-email.png)

-This guide describes a solution, based on the Rule Engine implemented in [Axibase Time Series Database](https://axibase.com/docs/atsd/rule-engine/), which polls the Docker Hub build history using the Docker Hub `v2` API and generates missing webhooks in case of **build failures** or if the build is queued for more than one hour (you can configure this threshold).
+This guide describes a solution, based on the Rule Engine implemented in [Axibase Time Series Database](https://axibase.com/docs/atsd/rule-engine/) (ATSD), which polls the Docker Hub build history using the Docker Hub `v2` API and generates missing webhooks in case of **build failures** or if the build is queued for more than one hour (you can configure this threshold).

 Note that this solution only applies to automated builds which are executed by Docker Hub itself.